d-krupke/cpsat-primer/README.md

 1. The model is read.
 2. The model is verified.
 3. Preprocessing (multiple iterations):

    a.
 Presolve (domain reduction)

    b.
 Expanding higher-level constraints to lower-level constraints.
 See also the analogous [FlatZinc and Flattening](https://www.minizinc.org/doc-2.5.5/en/flattening.html).

    c.
 Detection of equivalent variables and [affine relations](https://personal.math.ubc.ca/~cass/courses/m309-03a/a1/olafson/affine_fuctions.htm).

    d.
-Substitute these by canoncial representations
+Substitute these by canonical representations

    e.
 Probe some variables to detect if they are actually fixed or detect further equivalences.
 4. Load the preprocessed model into the underlying SAT-solver and create the linear relaxation.
 5. **Search for an optimal solution using the SAT-model (LCG) and the linear relaxation.**